androidtrojan1/android-trojan-starter-/README.md

 DESCRIPTION:

-This apk should be installed after service apk on victim's device.
-It is needed to start the service for the first time cause otherwise it wouldn't start (it doesnt have activity for the purpuse of invisibility).
+This apk should be installed right after service apk is installed on victim's device.
+It is needed to start the service for the first time cause otherwise it wouldn't start (it doesnt have activity for the purpose of invisibility).
 You can change either root or regular install.
-After install this apk is no longer needed and may be deleted.
+After installation this apk is no longer needed and may be deleted.

 HERE ARE LINKS TO THE OTHER COMPONENTS: